uzh-bf/klicker-uzh/docs/docs/basics/audience_view.md

 **The view of participants will automatically update upon closing the current and/or opening the next question block.**

-Moving the sliders for speed and difficulty instantly sends feedback to the speaker.
-The input box on the bottom enables sending text feedback or questions to the speaker's session cockpit.
+Providing feedback or asking questions instantly sends yout comment to the speaker.
+Answered questions, etc. will also be visible on the right side of the screen.
+More details regarding the functionalities can be found in the following [Audience Interaction](audience_interaction.md) section.

 ![Audience View Desktop](assets/audience_view_desktop.png)

-For mobile devices, the page is divided into two separate sections.
+For mobile devices, the page is split into two separate pages.
+As shown below, the user can change between the active question and the feedback area using the menu, which can be opened from the top left corner.

 ![Audience View Mobile](assets/audience_view_mobile.png)